About You & Me

 You can call me Shula for short.
 My pronouns are she and her.

-I work with women business owners to discover what affects their mental and emotional wellbeing & create a plan to care for it in an era of relentless stressors that can make you lose your shit on the daily.
+Because running a business is hard on your mental health, I support women business owners to care for their mental and emotional wellbeing in an era of relentless stressors that can make you want to lose your crap on the daily.

-I've been an entrepreneur for over 27 years, and a mental health professional for over 15 years.
+I've been an entrepreneur for over 30 years, and a mental health professional for over 15 years.
+I have lived experience of mental health struggles and trauma,

 And I’m here to help.